-Moreover, in the compact settings, a well-known theorem originally due to Lichnerowicz (as presented in \cite[2.125 Corollary]{Besse}) asserts that any conformal vector field on a compact K\"ahler manifold of real dimension at least four must be Killing.
-Our result can thus be viewed as a noncompact analogue of this rigidity, now in the context of noncompact K\"ahler--Einstein manifolds.
+\begin{rem} A related rigidity phenomenon is known in the compact setting.
+A classical theorem of Lichnerowicz (see \cite[2.125 Corollary]{Besse}) asserts that any conformal vector field on a compact Kähler manifold of real dimension at least four must be Killing.
+Our result may thus be regarded as a noncompact analogue of this rigidity, now in the context of Kähler–Einstein manifolds. \end{rem}

-In recent years, conformal vector fields have also appeared in the study of geometric evolution equations, particularly in the context of conformal solitons such as conformal Ricci solitons and conformal Yamabe solitons.
-In such settings, conformal vector fields often serve as self-similar solutions to the corresponding solitons.
-The compact real space form $\mathbb{S}^n$ has been characterized in terms of Ricci solitons.
-See, for example, \cite{D} and \cite{DS}.

-Our result implies that in $\mathbb{C}H^n$, any such conformal soliton structure would necessarily reduce to the trivial (Killing) case, providing a new obstruction to their existence on certain symmetric spaces.

-Our broader motivation arises from the study of harmonic manifolds.
-In particular, we are interested in the structure of conformal vector fields on Damek-Ricci spaces, which provide the only known examples of non-symmetric harmonic spaces.
-As a first step, we considered the simplest example -- complex hyperbolic space -- and showed that it admits no nontrivial conformal vector fields.
-Based on this, we conjecture that no nontrivial conformal vector fields exist on any Damek-Ricci symmetric spaces except the real hyperbolic space.
-We may expect that a non-symmetric Damek-Ricci space exhibits such a phenomenon.

-Based on our main theorem, we may ask the rigidity problem to be explored further. \begin{con}[Rigidity Conjecture] If a non-compact Einstein almost K\"ahler manifold has all its conformal vector fields Killing, then the space must be isometric to the complex hyperbolic space. \end{con}